 The biggest carbon footprint from Halloween comes from the millions of poor-quality, fast fashion costumes that are mass-produced every year.
 Most are made from unsustainable materials such as polyester and conventional cotton and are manufactured in countries that have poor labor standards such as China.
 Worst of all, many often don’t last more than a day before they start falling apart!

-Buy a pumpkin from a local grower or farmer’s market, and carve it out to make a classic Jack O’ Lantern.
-But don’t waste your pumpkin’s guts!
-Keep the seeds and flesh to eat later.
-Light up your pumpkins with soy-based or beeswax candles, and avoid those made from paraffin, a petroleum by-product.
-Alternatively, you can use energy-efficient LED tea lights.
-For our southern hemisphere readers, pumpkins aren’t in season during spring.
-So why not skip the imported pumpkins in the supermarket and carve out a watermelon instead?
+Buy a pumpkin from a local grower or farmer’s market, and carve it out to make a classic Jack O’ Lantern, keeping the seeds and flesh to eat later.
+For Australian readers, pumpkins aren’t in season in spring, so why not skip the imported pumpkins in the supermarket and carve out a watermelon instead?

 Instead of using a plastic pumpkin bucket to hold treats in, why not use something you already have?
-You can use a wicker basket, a bucket, or even an old bag or pillowcase that you can decorate and use year after year.
+You can use a wicker basket, a regular bucket, or even an old bag or pillowcase that you can decorate and use every year.
 Throwing a Halloween party?
-Make sure you avoid single-use plastic plates, cups, and cutlery and use regular dishes and utensils, or use biodegradable or recyclable ones instead.
+Make sure you avoid single-use plastic plates, cups, and cutlery, and use regular dishes and utensils, or opt for biodegradable or recyclable ones instead.

-Some of the biggest candy manufacturers in the world including Cadbury, Nestle, Hersheys, and Mars have a huge impact on the environment.
+Some of the biggest candy manufacturers in the world including Cadbury, Nestlé, Hershey’s, and Mars have a huge impact on the environment.
 They massively contribute to deforestation and species extinction due to their demand for sugar, palm oil, and cocoa beans.
-These companies have also been found to source their cocoa from countries such as the Ivory Coast and Ghana that use child labor or slave labor to harvest cocoa beans.
-On top of all that, a huge amount of resources and energy goes into making candy, not to mention all the non-recyclable wrapping that it’s all packaged up in.
+These companies have also been found to source their cocoa from countries such as the Ivory Coast and Ghana that use child labour or slave labour to harvest cocoa beans.
+On top of all that, a huge amount of energy and resources go into making candy—not to mention all the non-recyclable wrapping it’s all packaged up in.

-So why not avoid all that individually-wrapped candy, and make some sweet treats yourself?
-Cookies always go down well with kids (and adults, let’s be honest), and you can decorate them to make them Halloween themed!
-Here’s a recipe for vegan Halloween sugar cookies that would be a great option for kids with milk, egg and nut allergies.
+So why not avoid all those individually-wrapped lollies, and make some sweet treats yourself?
+Cookies always go down well with kids (and adults, let’s be honest), and you can decorate them to make them Halloween themed.
+Here’s a recipe for vegan Halloween sugar cookies that would be a great option for anyone with milk, egg, or nut allergies—and of course, vegans!
 Some other tasty treats you could make include Carob Almond Freezer Fudge, homemade Rolo Balls, or Peanut ‘Better’ Balls.
 Instead of wrapping them in plastic or cellophane, you could put them in paper bags decorated with Halloween-themed images, or just hand them straight over.
 They won’t last long!